leand12/RI_Project/README.md

 ### Ranking

-There are 2 available ranking algorithms: VSM and BM25.
+There are 2 available ranking algorithms: VSM (Vector Space Model) and BM25 (Best Matching).
 The indexer uses the selected algorithm to rank the documents for a given query.
 The algorithms are choosed while indexing the dataset and in order to be swapped(or to change any of its parameters), it requires the indexer to index the dataset again.

 #### VSM